 “I don’t knows, and I ain’t goin’ to class ta find out.”

 “Y’all kin teach us’n how to have ghost sex.
-Yer dick feels like silk when ya puts it in me,” John Boy tried to mollify Jace.
+Yer dick feels like silk when ya puts it in me,” John Boy tries to mollify Jace.

-“Ya mean like this,” and Jace pulled out a semi-hard-on.
-John Boy had a full hard-on to match.
-I moaned and rolled over.
-It was my turn to be fucked.
-With Jace in my mouth and John Boy up my ass, I was fully occupied jerking myself as they went at me.
-John Boy took my hands off my dick and gave me a full reach around.
-I reached behind and, gripping his hips, pulled him fully into my ass on every thrust.
-My tongue was wrapped around Jace’s straining dick.
-Looking up at the ghostly face fucker, I recognized from his faraway look that he was heavily into the blow job.
-The tell tales signs told me he was close to exploding down my throat.
-I spun him around and mounted his humping ass, dragging John Boy down on top of us.
-The change put John Boy over the edge.
-My ass was milking the blasts of orgasmic sperm while I went at the now post-coital Jace.
-I thought about milking Bessie to keep myself from going over the edge.
-With my hands firmly holding John Boy’s hips against my butt, his dick never went down but was shaking with the over-stimulation to his depleted sperm bank.
-He squirmed to break my grip, until he relaxed and realized he was ready to go again.
-As he regained his fuck-ability, I pushed him from my ass.
-Without a hesitation he rolled around me and took Jace’s head by the ears, pulling him to his knees and thrusting his revived member into waiting lips.
-John Boy and I kissed long and deep as we continued to vigorously fuck Jace from both ends.
-Our frenching tongues became desperate as we reached a simultaneous climax.
-My reach around brought Jace off again.
-He had always been persistent but quick.
-We collapsed in an exhausted fuck bundle.
-Only then, did we hear the multiple moans coming from the twins’ bed room.
-The pitch of moans was not at ‘Gator’s masculine bass level.
-We all laughed that no one had missed out on the night of the first barn party of 1976.
-All three of us started singing the Stones’ ‘Satisfaction.’
+“Ya mean like this,” and Jace pulls out a semi-hard-on.
+John Boy has a full hard-on to match.
+I moan and roll over.
+It is my turn to be fucked.
+With Jace in my mouth and John Boy up my ass, I’m fully occupied jerking myself as they go at me.
+John Boy takes my hands off my dick and gives me a full reach around.
+I reach behind, gripping his hips, and pull him fully up my ass on every thrust.
+My tongue is wrapped around Jace’s straining dick.
+Looking up at the ghostly face fucker, I recognize from his faraway look that he is heavily into the blow job.
+The tell tales signs say he is close to exploding down my throat.
+I spin him around and mount his humping ass, dragging John Boy down on top of us.
+The change puts John Boy over the edge.
+My ass is milking the blasts of orgasmic sperm while I go at the now post-coital Jace.
+I think about milking Bessie to keep myself from going over the edge.
+With my hands firmly holding John Boy’s hips against my butt, his dick never goes down.
+He is shaking from the over-stimulation to his depleted sperm bank.
+He squirms to break my grip, until he relaxes and realizes he is ready to go again.
+As he regains his fuck-ability, I push him from my ass.
+Without a hesitation he rolls around me and takes Jace’s head by the ears, pulling him to his knees and thrusting his revived member into waiting lips.
+John Boy and I kiss long and deep as we continue to vigorously fuck Jace from both ends.
+Our frenching tongues become desperate as we reach a simultaneous climax.
+My reach around brings Jace off again.
+He has always been persistent but quick.
+We collapse in an exhausted fuck bundle.
+Only then, do we hear the multiple moans coming from the twins’ bed room.
+The pitch of moans is not at ‘Gator’s masculine bass level.
+We all laugh that no one has missed out on the night of the first barn party of 1976.
+All three of us start singing the Stones’ ‘Satisfaction.’

-The other room joined in.
-Two three-ways simultaneously on the third floor confirmed mutual satisfaction.
-Just as I settled back to fall asleep, I realized we hadn’t seen Seamus, the Regis Knight, since before the flying saucer incident.
-I banged on the twins’ door.
+The other room joins in.
+Two three-ways simultaneously on the third floor confirms our mutual satisfaction.
+Just as I settle back to fall asleep, I realize we haven’t seen Seamus, the Regis Knight, since before the flying saucer incident.
+I bang on the twins’ door.

 “Get up.
 Seamus is missing.”

-“I know where he is and what he’s doing,” ‘Gator laughed.
+“I know where he is and what he’s doing,” ‘Gator laughs.

-“He should be back by now,” I argued.
+“He should be back by now,” I argue.

-Throwing on our clothes, the five of us rushed downstairs and out the front door.
+Throwing on our clothes, the five of us rush downstairs and out the front door.

-“Stop,” John Boy ordered.
+“Stop,” John Boy orders.
 “There he is,” pointing to his missing Knight, sleeping it off on the porch divan.

-‘Gator shook him awake.
+‘Gator shakes him awake.
 “Why ya out here, boy?
 Y’all scared the daylights outta us’n.”

-“Maybe he got abducted by the space aliens,” John Boy couldn’t help creating drama.
+“Maybe he got abducted by the space aliens,” John Boy can’t help himself from creating drama.
 “What do you remember, Shame?
 How’d ya get here?”

 “Last I remember was floating away on a cloud with that girl.”

 “Yeah, Cindy.
-Well, I don’t remember anything else,” he admitted.
+Well, I don’t remember anything else,” he admits.

-I figured he had conveniently forgotten what he otherwise would have to confess.
+I figure he has conveniently forgotten what he otherwise would have to confess.

 “Ya don’ts remember no space ship and aliens?”
-‘Gator pressed the guilty one.
+‘Gator presses the guilty one.

 “Just being woke up by you, ‘Gator.
 Is it time to go milking?”

-We walked him to his room on the second floor.
-At least, we didn’t have to explain all the moaning and groaning that had happened earlier up on the third floor.
+We walk him to his room on the second floor.
+At least, we don’t have to explain all the moaning and groaning that happened earlier here on the third floor.

-Sunday morning with Mom’s blueberry pancakes was a good way to start the week.
-‘Gator and Seamus came back from milking in time to eat their fair share.
-Even church was tolerable.
-Seamus, John Boy and I went to Catholic services early, back in time to sing with First Baptist’s choir.
-Seamus had recovered enough to be on high alert about the Baptists.
-Cindy his comfort girl attended, making him feel even more sinful, when she smiled and waved to him.
+Sunday morning with Mom’s blueberry pancakes is a good way to start the week.
+‘Gator and Seamus come back from milking in time to eat their fair share.
+Even church is tolerable.
+Seamus, John Boy and I go to Catholic services early, back in time to sing with First Baptist’s choir.
+Seamus has recovered enough to be on high alert about the Baptists.
+Cindy his comfort girl attends, making him feel even more sinful, when she smiles and waves to him.
+He turns bright red.
 Baptists are so forgiving.

-Rumors of John Boy and me being abducted were forgotten after ‘Gator told everyone it was Seamus who had been taken into the flying saucer and later left on the Hyland House porch.
-Seamus was even interviewed by the local newspaper when we were trying to eat our Sunday dinner.
-The moms kept quiet, even though they were partially in on Jace’s silvery ball of light.
-They seemed to be relieved that neither John Boy nor I were the center of attention.
+Rumors of John Boy and me being abducted were forgotten after ‘Gator tells everyone it is Seamus who had been taken into the flying saucer and later left on the Hyland House porch.
+Seamus is even interviewed by the local newspaper when we are trying to eat our Sunday dinner.
+The moms keep quiet, even though they are in on Jace’s silvery ball of light.
+They seem to be relieved that neither John Boy nor I are the center of attention.

-The Lear had to be back at Teterboro Airport for a Sunday night trip.
-It meant John Boy and his Knight had to leave shortly after midday dinner.
-The hubbub about aliens was getting old.
-I worried that we would reap what we had sown in the minds of country folk.
-I couldn’t quite say it was all in good fun.
-Seamus was sticking to his story that he remembered nothing.
-When Cindy came with us to the Ames Airport, he barely could look at her – Catholic guilt runs deep, especially when someone plans to lie in the confessional.
-‘Gator explained to Cindy that all New Yorkers are snobby.
+The Lear has to be back at Teterboro Airport for a Sunday night trip.
+It means John Boy and his Knight have to leave shortly after midday dinner.
+The hubbub about aliens is getting old.
+I worry that we will reap what we have sown in the minds of country folk.
+I can’t quite say it is all in good fun.
+Seamus is sticking to his story that he remembers nothing.
+When Cindy comes with us to the Ames Airport, he can barely look at her – Catholic guilt runs deep, especially when someone plans to lie in the confessional.
+‘Gator explains to Cindy that all New Yorkers are snobby.

-“Look at John Boy,” he pointed to our co-conspirator.
+“Look at John Boy,” he points to our co-conspirator.

-We hugged at the gate after stealing kisses in the Men’s room.
-He finally accepted that Tommy was really too young for me.
-He agreed with my scheme to send Jace, the permanent 15-year-old, to Florida in order to cheer up my own personal Tom Sawyer.
-It was a plan that made the three of us sad.
-I feared I was out-growing Jace.
-I promised he could come to Harvard with us in the Fall.
-I called Tommy, who was pouty from my not calling him enough (like never).
-He complained that he didn’t want no ghosts in his life.
+We hug at the gate after stealing kisses in the Men’s room.
+He finally accepts that Tommy is really too young for me.
+He agrees with my scheme to send Jace, the permanent 15-year-old, to Florida in order to cheer up my own personal Tom Sawyer.
+It is a plan that makes the three of us sad.
+I fear I’m out-growing Jace.
+I promise he can come to Harvard with us in the Fall.
+I call Tommy, who is pouty from my not calling him enough (like never).
+He complains that ‘he don’t want no ghosts in his life.’